 If you are outside of New Mexico but within the United States and need emergency services, go to the nearest emergency room.
 Claims for covered emergency medical/surgical services received outside New Mexico from providers that do not contract as Centennial Care providers should also be mailed to BCBSNM.
-If you would like to see an out-of-state provider for non-emergency services, you must first receive prior authorization from BCBSNM.
+If a provider will not file a claim for you, ask for an itemized bill, and complete a claim form the same way that you would for services received from any other out-of-network provider.
+Please mail both forms to BCBSNM.
+If you would like to see an out-of-state provider for nonemergency services, you must first receive prior authorization from BCBSNM.
 If you do not get a prior authorization, the services will not be covered.